Past projects focused on children/adolescents

-Dalyan supports the establishment of a mentoring program for university students from disadvantaged backgrounds, to enable their successful transition to professional life and to help them fully capitalise on their education.
-The program runs over a period of three and a half years and seeks to build systematic one-to-one mentoring for university students from disadvantaged backgrounds (80% female) and to mobilise CYDD`s alumni and volunteers as mentors.
+Dalyan supported the establishment of a mentoring program for university students from disadvantaged backgrounds, to enable their successful transition to professional life and to help them fully capitalise on their education.
+The program ran over a period of three and a half years and seeked to build systematic one-to-one mentoring for university students from disadvantaged backgrounds (80% female) and to mobilise CYDD`s alumni and volunteers as mentors.

-With Dalyan’s support, CYDD also seeks to professionalise its organisation and implement a specifically funded project which they can roll out throughout the country, thereby adding a new line of activity.
-In Addition, CYDD aims to reach students without access to a CYDD branch and spread the mentorship project with the implementation of an online mentoring tool.
-With the help of online mentoring, alumni and university students will have a platform to communicate and share information.More: www.cydd.org.tr
+With Dalyan’s support, CYDD also seeked to professionalise its organisation and implement a specifically funded project which they could roll out throughout the country, thereby adding a new line of activity.
+In addition, CYDD aimed to reach students without access to a CYDD branch and spread the mentorship project with the implementation of an online mentoring tool.
+With the help of online mentoring, alumni and university students have a platform to communicate and share information.More: www.cydd.org.tr

 Gateway to India

 Gateway to India (GTI), initiated by students in 1998, organizes internships at Indian NGOs for selected Swiss students.
 The organization arranges a valuable cultural exchange between qualified Swiss students and established NGOs in India.
 GTI has been able to support the Indian NGOs in their effort to make a long-lasting impact in their chosen field of activity.